Herring: Family Clupeidae

 Sardines from the small pier in Pillar Point Harbor

-Comments: Most people have heard the stories of the tremendous commercial catches of sardines back in the 1930s and ’40s—catches in the billions.
+Comments: Most people have heard the stories of the tremendous commercial catches of sardines back in the 1930s and ‘40s—catches in the billions.
 Then there was a virtual disappearance of sardines for many years with anchovies replacing them in many areas.
 Many scientists blamed overfishing for the collapse of the fishery, others claimed it was a cyclical phenomenon related, at least in part, to water temperature.
 Today most scientists feel there were a number of different causes that, in connection with the over fishing and change in water temperatures, led to the collapse.
+Included is the competition for survival with anchovies.
+Generally when the anchovy survival numbers go up the sardine survival numbers go down, when anchovy survival numbers go down the sardine survival numbers go up.
 Recent decades, as mentioned above, saw an increase in the number of sardines.
 That’s the good news!
-The bad news is that sardines are in decline once again.
-NOAA Fisheries reports that “the population took a nose dive and dropped by roughly 90 percent between 2007 and 2016.
-In response to this crash, in April 2015 the federal Pacific Fishery Management Council voted to close the directed commercial fishery.
-This week [April 12, 2016] the Council voted to keep the fishery closed for another year.”
-The following articles give evidence of the problem.
+The bad news is that sardines showed a decline in numbers once again between 2007 and 2016, a 90 percent drop in numbers according to NOAA (although continuing to be caught in fair numbers from piers).
+In response, in April 2015 the federal Pacific Fishery Management Council voted to close the directed commercial fishery, an act repeated the following year.
+Numbers now appear to be increasing.
+It will be an ongoing situation that luckily is now studied closely.

 The Role of Fishing in the Pacific Sardine Collapse